Cidan/BetterBags/README.md

 Github hosts both our [Progress Board](https://github.com/users/Cidan/projects/2) and means to [report bugs and request new features](https://github.com/Cidan/BetterBags/issues/new/choose).

 The following features are under active development:
-- Moving all items in a category by clicking on the category name.
-- Searching for BoE/BoA/WuE items.
+- Dynamic number of columns.

 These features are planned for the long term:
-- Bag anchors.
-- Dynamic number of columns.
 - User customizable themes.
+- Character specific profiles.
+- A new config system using a forms style like the search-based category window.
 - Reagent bag markers for items in the reagent bag.
 - Faster/smoother item updates.
 - And much more!